Katie85/www.thecomfortcupboard.com.au/_drafts/technique-is-important.md

 Texture (or lack thereof) will 100% make or break a dish.

-So of course quality ingredients are important in creating good food but technique is crucial to creating amazing food.
+So of course quality ingredients are important in creating good food but technique is essential to creating amazing food.
 It's not what you have; it's what you do with what you have that counts.